 -l <Yubikey slot>

-Yubikey management key.
+YubiKey management key.
 PIN not supported.
-Must use full management key.
-Requires -y.
+You must use the full management key.
+Requires -y

 -t <template name>